Fujifilm X-E1 vs Sony A7R III

-The Fujifilm X-E1 and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in September 2012 and October 2017.
-Both the X-E1 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E1) and a full frame sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 42.2 MP.
+The Fujifilm X-E1 and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in September 2012 and October 2017.
+Both the X-E1 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E1) and a full frame (A7R III) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (26 percent) than the Fujifilm X-E1.
 Moreover, the A7R III is substantially heavier (86 percent) than the X-E1.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the X-E1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-E1) and the Sony FE Lens Catalog (A7R III).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the X-E1 gets 350 shots out of its NP-W126 battery, while the A7R III can take 650 images on a single charge of its NP-FZ100 power pack.
 The power pack in the A7R III can be charged via the USB port, which can be very convenient when travelling.